 Beginning Open Water certified scuba divers stay shallower than about 60 feet unless you are a Junior Scuba Diver then it is 40 feet.
 Although these are the limits, some of the most popular diving is no deeper 40 feet where the water's warmer and the colors are brighter.
 With the necessary training and experience, the limit for recreational scuba diving is 130 feet.

-That's not likely because you have a gauge that tells you how much air you have at all times.
+That's not likely because you have a gauge or computer that tells you how much air you have at all times.
 This way, you can return to the surface with a safety reserve remaining.
 But to answer the question, if you run out of air, your buddy has a spare mouthpiece that allows you to share a single air supply while swimming to the surface.
 There are also other options you'll learn in your PADI Open Water course with COLUMBIA SCUBA.

 People find the “weightlessness” of scuba diving to be quite freeing.
 Modern scuba masks are available in translucent models, which you may prefer if a mask makes you feel closed in.
 During your scuba diving training with COLUMBIA SCUBA, your instructor gives you plenty of time and coaching to become comfortable with each stage of learning.
 Your scuba instructor works with you at your own pace to ensure you master each skill necessary to become a capable scuba diver who dives regularly.